MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -ExtensionCustomAttribute1
-!!!
-Exchange Server 2010

-The ExtensionCustomAttribute1-5 parameters specify custom attributes that store additional information.
-You can specify multiple values for these parameters as a comma delimited list.
-Each ExtensionCustomAttribute parameter can hold up to 1,300 values.

-For more information about custom attributes, see Understanding Custom Attributes.

-For more information about using multivalued properties, see Modifying Multivalued Properties.

-!!!
-Exchange Server 2013

-The ExtensionCustomAttribute1-5 parameters specify custom attributes that store additional information.
-You can specify multiple values for these parameters as a comma delimited list.
-Each ExtensionCustomAttribute parameter can hold up to 1,300 values.

-For more information about custom attributes, see Custom attributes.

-For more information about using multivalued properties, see Modifying multivalued properties.

-!!!
-Exchange Server 2016

 The ExtensionCustomAttribute1-5 parameters specify custom attributes that store additional information.
 You can specify multiple values for these parameters as a comma delimited list.
 Each ExtensionCustomAttribute parameter can hold up to 1,300 values.

 For more information about custom attributes, see Custom attributes (https://technet.microsoft.com/library/ee423541.aspx).

 For more information about using multivalued properties, see Modifying multivalued properties (https://technet.microsoft.com/library/bb684908.aspx).

 ```yaml
 Type: MultiValuedProperty